trevordmiller/slides-starter/contributing.md

 - Move the non-presenter window to the screen for the audience to see
 - Control the presentation from your presenter window by using the left and right arrow keys and the audience non-presenter window will stay in sync

+## Suggestions

+- So no internet connection is required for network requests while presenting:
+  - Store everything in the project
+  - Use `npm run dev` mode

 ## Technology

 - Language: [Markdown](https://guides.github.com/features/mastering-markdown)